shanecelis/dbg_if/README.md

 That's fine.
 Can they be hashed?
 Because hashes can be stored in an `AtomicU64` at the call site.
 Just use [`dbg_if_hash_ne!`].

+## Tests

+Some tests require a particular setup in order to run successfully.
+A couple of aliases have been placed in `.cargo/config.toml` to run these tests.

+- `cargo test` runs the `was*` tests.
+- `cargo test-output` runs above and the `dbg*` tests which tests its output, requires `--nocapture` and single threaded execution.
+- `cargo test-all` runs above and the float features.

 ## License